eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

    Input the Elastic IP and leave everything in default then click create

-   Create another A record for www referencing LB Elastic IP
+   Create another A record for www referencing Nginx LB Elastic IP

    We have that LB, Route 53 and Domain are noe connected